Mapping Pax8 Identifiers to Microsoft Graph API

 Key Points:

-• The vendorSubscriptionId from Pax8 matches the commerceSubscriptionId in Microsoft Graph’s /directory/subscriptions endpoint.
+• The vendorSkuId from Pax8 matches the skuId in Microsoft Graph's /subscribedSkus endpoint and Partner Center's provisioningId.
+Use it for SKU-level seat reconciliation.

-• The /subscriptions endpoint in Graph is for webhooks, not licensing.
+• The /subscriptions endpoint in Graph is for webhooks, not licensing — use /subscribedSkus for license data.

 • For product mapping, use Microsoft's official CSV to match product names to skuId.